clairvoyant/cblas/README.md

 ---------------------------

 From my humble experience, the main point of friction when writing an application are the graphical user interfaces.
-The ObjectPascal RAD environement excel in writing those user interfaces.
+The ObjectPascal RAD/VCL environement excel in writing those user interfaces.
 It lets you build GUI software really quickly.
 Productivity in Lazarus/Delphi for someone used to it surpases any "modern" GUI development platform.

 If asked to define in a single word why I use Pascal for some project, that word is `Productivity´.